nathreed/URLaundry/README.md

 # URLaundry
 Better web client for the UR LaundryAlert app.
-Live [here](http://laundry.martianpancake.com).

 The reason this has a client/server architecture instead of just having all the logic in a webpage is because the LaundryAlert API does not allow cross-domain GET requests, so they must be performed on the server and the data mirrored for this client.